Home

 <control> := optional | required | sufficient | alternative

-A rule may results in one of these three codes: ok, fail, next.
+A rule may result in one of three codes: ok, fail, next.

 There are also three ways to control a rule: